WaritDonut/My-Workshop-in-Data-Science/README.md

 # My-Workshop-in-Data-Science

-I learning to up my skill in data science
+Hands on in outsource data